Prenuptial Agreement Lawyer

 What a prenup can cover

 We address property ownership, classification of marital vs. non-marital assets, debt allocation, and spousal support terms within Florida limits (child-related terms remain subject to the child’s best interests and cannot be predetermined).
-We ensure full financial disclosure and plain-English language so terms are understood before signing.
+We build the full financial disclosure the statute requires, and we write the terms so they are understood before signing.

 Postnuptial agreements after “I do”